 The lob is one of the most underused—but effective—weapons in pickleball when used correctly.
 This clinic covers both offensive and defensive lobs, helping you recognize the right time to lob and how to execute it with control and spin.
 You'll also learn how to read and defend lobs from your opponents.
 We’ll break down footwork, positioning, and when to reset versus attack.
 Great for players looking to add variety to their game and frustrate hard-hitting or overly aggressive teams.
 Recommended for intermediate players and above.

 Mixed doubles is more than just court positioning—it's about understanding how to play to your team's strengths and cover each other’s weaknesses.
 In this clinic, we’ll cover movement patterns, stacking basics, and how to make smart shot selections based on your partner’s positioning.
 You'll learn how to neutralize aggressive teams, create openings, and communicate effectively during fast-paced points.
 Drills will focus on live-play scenarios and strategic point-building.
 Perfect for players who play regularly with a partner or want to feel more confident in a mixed format.
-Recommended for 3.0–3.5 level players.

-is designed for players who want to enhance their defensive skills and learn effective techniques for resetting rallies and blocking opponents' shots.
+Designed for players who want to enhance their defensive skills and learn effective techniques for resetting rallies and blocking opponents' shots.
 This class focuses on developing the necessary skills, strategies, and court positioning to neutralize aggressive play and regain control of the point through controlled defensive play.